sourcecred/docs/community/CODE_OF_CONDUCT.md

 Unless explicitly specified for a particular project or initiative, this code of conduct serves as a global standard for all SourceCred affiliated projects, activities, and events.
-If an individual is found to violate this Code of Conduct, the Benevolent Dictator may recruit an advisory committee from the community and tkae any action they deem appropriate to resolve the situation including warning the person in question, removing them from a specific activity, or banning them from further participation in activities (in person or online).
+If an individual is found to violate this Code of Conduct via a [confidential report](#confidentiality), at their discretion the Benevolent Dictator may consult with other members from the community, for example through a committee, and take any action they deem appropriate.
+Example actions might include warning the person in question, removing them from a specific activity, or banning them from further participation in activities (in person or online).
 The last option is unlikely, but possible in extreme circumstances.